 Forging genuine relationships via social media has definitely made that aspect of girl boss life a lot more fun for me instead of constantly worrying about the number of likes a post gets.

 How do you feel about social media?
 What platforms do you hang out on the most?
 Instagram?
 Snapchat?
 Facebook?
 TikTok?

 18. Tell us about one goal you have achieved in your business that you are most proud of and why?
 My goal has always been to bring island vibes to the rest of the world.
 All I have ever wanted is for every person who wears/uses a Dushi Designs product to feel happiness and confidence and be able to show off their own love for the island way of life.
 That goal of mine gets achieved every time I receive a positive customer review.
 Your words beautifully describe Dushi Designs and this is no joke, I cry tears of pure joy when I read each and every one!
 For me that is the greatest achievement to know that my brand has impacted you in such a way that you have taken the time to tell me.
 Priceless!

 19. What’s coming up next for your brand?
-Big plans are in the pipeline for 2020...
-I have a new product launching this summer that I hope makes it on to your beach essentials must-have list!
+Big plans are in the pipeline for 2021...
+I have a new product launching in the new year that I hope makes it on to your beach essentials must-have list!
 Plus, for those of you who are on the island of Aruba....
 Stay tuned...
 All will be revealed soon...

 20. Where do you see your brand in 5 years time?
 I want Dushi Designs to continue to grow globally and become the go-to brand amongst island lovers ensuring longevity as a trailblazer in the island apparel industry.